capjan/CoreLib/Core/Doc/Parser/ArgumentParsing.md

-# Argument Parsing for Command Line Tools
+# Argument Parsing

 [Home](../README.md) / [Parser](./README.md)

 ## Introduction

 - Parsing arguments is essential for a command line tools
-- This library do not want to reinvent the wheel, so please use an existing solutions for that task
+- This library do not want to reinvent the wheel, so please use any of existing solutions

 ## CLI Parsing Solutions

-There are many well solutions out there.
+There are many great solutions out there.
 Just to name a few:

 - [dotnet/CommandLine API](https://github.com/dotnet/command-line-api) - recommended solution from the [.NET Platform](https://github.com/dotnet) organization
 - [commandlineparser/commandline Parser](https://github.com/commandlineparser/commandline)  - Command Line Parser Library for CLR and NetStandard